 Laguna Beach home prices are not only among the most expensive in California, but Laguna Beach real estate also consistently ranks among the most expensive in America.

-Laguna Beach is a decidedly white-collar city, with fully 94.14% of the workforce employed in white-collar jobs, well above the national average.
+Laguna Beach is a decidedly white-collar city, with fully 94.52% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Laguna Beach is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Laguna Beach who work in management occupations (19.71%), sales jobs (18.88%), and office and administrative support (9.15%).
+There are especially a lot of people living in Laguna Beach who work in sales jobs (19.12%), management occupations (18.76%), and office and administrative support (8.82%).

 Of important note, Laguna Beach is also a city of artists.
 Laguna Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Laguna Beach’s character.

-A relatively large number of people in Laguna Beach telecommute to their jobs.
-Overall, about 13.66% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.06% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Laguna Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.